learn-co-curriculum/hash-table/README.md

 | 800   |                    [ "*War and Peace*" ]                     |
 | 900   |                  [ "*Alexander Hamilton*" ]                  |

-In the worse case scenario, all of our inserted elements collide, and we have to traverse a linked list of length `n` to retrieve an element, so we have **O(n)** runtime.
+In the worst case scenario, all of our inserted elements collide, and we have to traverse a linked list of length `n` to retrieve an element, so we have **O(n)** runtime.
 However, on average collisions do not occur, so we achieve constant time for lookup, insertion and deletion _on average_.